 Getting Married in Moldova

-The Government of Moldova legally recognizes only civil marriage ceremonies that are performed in the City Hall in the area where the Moldovan citizen resides.
+The Government of Moldova only legally recognizes civil marriage ceremonies that are performed in the City Hall in the area where the Moldovan citizen resides.
 Many couples also choose to hold a religious ceremony after the completion of the civil ceremony.
-The documents listed below are needed by the Marriage’s Office in Moldova to authorize marriage to a Moldovan citizen:
+The documents listed below are needed by the Marriage Offices in Moldova to authorize marriage to a Moldovan citizen: